Data Privacy - General Data Protection Regulation

 - You have the right to request that any information held incorrectly is rectified.
-You can do that by using by contacting us in writing or by email.
+You can do that by contacting us in writing or by email.
 If the information is held incorrectly on the electoral register because you have moved house then you should update and correct your register details by going to www.gov.uk/register-to-vote or contact us.

 - If you are unhappy with how the Election Manager processed your data you can contact the DPO at Hart District Council by calling 01252 622122